 Monetary Realism was started by 4 non-economists.
 Through our expertise in banking, law, futures markets and portfolio management we’ve found the views of economists severely lacking in the way they actually translate from the textbook to the real-world.
 Monetary Realism, to a large extent, is an attempt to reframe the economics discussions so it reflects the real-world more accurately.
+In this regard, we apply economics in a much more practical manner.

 Historically, some of the most important insights in economics came from outside of the profession.
 JM Keynes, Wynne Godley, Adam Smith and Karl Marx were all market practitioners and not professional economists.
 We think that can be expanded upon.
 Economics is too important to be dominated by theorists and people who lack real-world experience.
 It’s time for the market practitioner to take a more dominant role in developing economics.